-In making credit evaluations of consumers, or in performing fraud screening or user authentication, our customers are subject to requirements of multiple jurisdictions, which may impose onerous and contradictory requirements.
-Privacy legislation such as GLBA or the European Union's General Data Protection Regulation may also affect the nature and extent of the products or services that we can provide to customers, as well as our ability to collect, monitor and disseminate information subject to privacy protection.
-In addition to existing regulation, changes in legislative, judicial, regulatory or consumer environments could harm our business, financial condition or results of operations.
-These regulations and amendments to them could affect the demand for or profitability of some of our products, including scoring and consumer products.
-New regulations pertaining to financial institutions could cause them to pursue new strategies, reducing the demand for our products.
+In addition to existing laws and regulations, changes in the U.S. or foreign legislative, judicial, regulatory or consumer environments could harm our business, financial condition or results of operations.
+The laws and regulations above, and changes to them, could affect the demand for or profitability of our products, including scoring and consumer products.
+New laws and regulations pertaining to our customers could cause them to pursue new strategies, reducing the demand for our products.